opentable/octopress/source/_posts/2014-04-14-look-ma-no-unit-tests.markdown

 Our early adopters were great, giving us a lot of helpful feedback and helping us shape the API into a genuinely usable v1.
 However, responding to this change required a greater degree of flexibility in the code than we had required up to this point.
 Our triple-chocolate-crunch of pithy tests was starting to really slow us down, and rot our teeth.
 The main reason for this: duplication.

 We had tried from the start to avoid any duplication in our tests, but this was all but impossible to achieve.
 You just can't test an API call end-to-end in an acceptance-test style, without inadvertently testing all of the underlying logic for that call.
 Code which was already covered by unit tests, and often integration tests as well.
 Therefore each move we made came with the burden of updating multiple tests.
 Often materially very similar tests, but written to test a different layer of the same cake.
-We were between an immovable monolith a very heavy boulder&mdash;and had a hoarde of features we still wanted to smash, who were freely bounding over the mountain tops, and out of reach.
+We were between an immovable monolith and a very heavy boulder&mdash;and had a hoarde of features we still wanted to smash, who were freely bounding over the mountain tops, and out of reach.

 It was time to cut ourselves free.